TPS message to parents: Schools no longer in 'crisis mode'

 She added: “Unlike other entities, our only motivation is excellent service to our students and their families,” referring to for-profit models offered by other virtual school operators.

 Parents of TPS students have until Aug.
-10 to enroll their child in the district’s Virtual Academy, so that schools know how many teachers to reallocate to fill that need.
+10 to enroll their child in the district’s Virtual Academy, so that schools know how many teachers to reallocated to fill that need.

 Students enrolled in traditional schools, even if they are in distance-learning mode, will have the ability to participate in activities and sports if they are held, but virtual academy students will not.